 - Place the cups on a small cutting board or any tray that will fit in your freezer.

 - Place in freezer and let set.

 The video recipe at the end of this article uses actual chocolate rather than cocoa and is combined with heavy cream.
 This produces a much richer melt in your mouth taste and texture.
-It depends on what you prefer—try both and see what you like!
+It depends on what you like—try both and see what you prefer!

 The Low-to-No-Carb Diet

 Ketogenesis (or keto for short) is the body in a state of burning fat for energy rather than using glucose.
 The body is then in a state of “ketosis,” and this is a normal metabolic state for humans.
 It should not be confused with ketoacidosis.

 Often confused with ketogenesis, ketoacidosis is a dangerous and life-threatening state that results from the complications of diabetes.

 In this state, the body has dangerously high levels of ketones and glucose in the bloodstream.
 It is often mistaken to be ketogenesis or ketosis, but it is a totally unrelated condition.
 The body being in "ketosis" as in the keto diet is a natural state where the body burns fats.